-- If in a Rooting tube, you should transplant when you see 4-6 leaves to a pot.
+- If in a Rooting tube, you should transplant when you see 4-6 leaves.

-- Or you can transplant into the ground if you are in an area free of frost or freezes.
+- Or transplant into the ground only after the roots are well established.
+(If you plan on digging them up each winter, protect from the cold, or your in an area free of frost or freezes).

 - Cuttings should generally consist of the current or past season’s growth.
 Avoid taking green cuttings, they are harder to root and avoid material with flower buds if possible.
 Remove any flowers and flower buds when preparing cuttings so the cutting’s energy can be used in producing new roots rather than flowers.
 Take cuttings from healthy, disease-free plants, preferably from the upper part of the plant.
 Select cuttings from a healthy plumeria.